Search Tips

 A municipal court has no jurisdiction over a charge of domestic violence in violation of N.D.C.C.
 12.1-17-01.2.
 [N.D.C.C.
 12.1-17-01.2(4)]

-Except for municipal ordinance that are non-criminal, a municipal court lacks jurisdiction over juveniles because statute vests exclusive original jurisdiction over children under the age of 18 who are alleged to be delinquent, unruly or deprived with the Juvenile Court.
+Except for municipal ordinance that are non-criminal, a municipal court lacks jurisdiction over juveniles because statute vests exclusive original jurisdiction over children under the age of 18 who are alleged to be delinquent or deprived with the Juvenile Court.
 [N.D.C.C.
-27-20-03 and Attorney General Opinion 2000-F-15]
+27-20.2-03 and Attorney General Opinion 2000-F-15]

 Hearings in municipal court are generally held in the municipal court located in the city where the offense was charged.
-If there is no objection by a party to the proceeding, a municipal court judge can change venue to another facility or city after considering these factors: convenience of the parties and witnesses; judicial efficiency; available facilities; and administration of justice.
+Municipal court must be held at the time and place designated by the municipal judge.
+The court schedule must be posted publicly by filing the notice with the city auditor's office and posting the notice on the city's website if the city has a website.
 [N.D.C.C.
-40-18-21]
+40-18.1-01] If there is no objection by a party to the proceeding, a municipal court judge can change venue to another facility or city after considering these factors: convenience of the parties and witnesses; judicial efficiency; available facilities; and administration of justice.
+[N.D.C.C.
+40-18.1-10]

 In general, the maximum fine or penalty for violation of an ordinance, resolution or regulation of a city may not exceed $1,500 and the term of imprisonment may not exceed 30 days.
 [N.D.C.C.
 40-05-06(1)]